 Uvas Canyon County Park is located at the end of Croy Road in Uvas Canyon.
 From Highway 101, take Bernal Road west.
 Turn left on Santa Teresa Boulevard.
 Travel south three miles and turn right onto Bailey Avenue.
 Follow Bailey Road 2.3 miles to McKean Road.
 Turn left onto McKean Road (McKean Road becomes Uvas Road 2.2 miles south of Bailey Road).
 From Bailey Road travel 6 miles south on McKean/Uvas Road and turn right onto Croy Road.
 Continue 4.4 miles on Croy Road, through Sveadal, to reach the Park entrance.
 Sveadal is a private resort belonging to the Swedish American Patriotic League.
 Please respect their privacy and drive slowly as you pass through Sveadal.Activities

 Outdoor enthusiasts will find Uvas Canyon Park has much to offer.
 The park has six miles of hiking trails including a one mile Waterfall Loop that travels along Swanson Creek past many of the park's waterfalls.
 A pamphlet, available at the trailhead and/or ranger's office, highlights the flora of Uvas Canyon along this self-guided interpretive trail.
 The park contains individual picnic sites available on a first come, first served basis.
 The Black Oak Group Picnic Area is available by reservation for groups up to 75 people.
 The campground has twenty-five individual campsites and showers.
 Reservations are highly recommended.
-The Upper Bench Youth Group Camping Area is reservable for non-profit youth groups for up to 40 people.
+The Upper Bench Group Camping Area is reservable for up to 50 people.
 No swimming is permitted in any of the Santa Clara County Parks.CAMPING

 Welcome to Uvas Canyon Park campground.
 To ensure that your stay is safe and enjoyable, please follow these campground rules: